The objectives of good research management are threefold:

 Audits focus on the direct costs of research, including the thousands of individual transactions in which PIs authorize the expenditure of sponsor funds for salaries, supplies and other costs of research.
 Each year, audits are performed internally and externally to ensure that Children's Hospital research is compliant with government regulations as well as following GAAP.

-The two main annual audits for Research Finance are:
+The two main annual audits for research are:

 - A-133 Audit.
 The largest audit that is performed at Children's Hospital focusing on sponsor funding is mandated by the federal Office of Management and Budget (OMB) Circular A-133 titled "Audits of State, Local Governments and Non-Profit Organizations".
 This audit focuses on financial management, compliance, and internal controls surrounding sponsored funds.
 The results of the audit are submitted to the federal government and to every institution that issues a subcontract to Children's Hospital where federal funds are involved.